cyberpropirate/threat-hunting-scenario5/README.md

 ## Summary

 The user ecorp on the device phishingmb initiated a suspicious activity involving privilege escalation using PowerShell and scheduled tasks.
-A script named escalate-task.ps1 was created in the Downloads folder at 2025-08-12T22:56:46Z, designed to create a rogue scheduled task that executes cmd.exe as SYSTEM.
+A script named escalate-task.ps1 was created in the Downloads folder at `2025-08-12T22:56:46Z`, designed to create a rogue scheduled task that executes `cmd.exe` as SYSTEM.
 The script was executed using PowerShell with execution policy bypass, which is often used to circumvent script restrictions.
 Immediately afterward, a scheduled task named WinUpdateCheck was created via schtasks.exe, configured to run with SYSTEM-level privileges.
 This indicates a deliberate attempt to elevate local privileges on the system.
-To conceal the activity, the script also generated a fake session log (task-run-log.txt) to simulate legitimate task scheduling behavior.
+To conceal the activity, the script also generated a fake session log (`task-run-log.txt`) to simulate legitimate task scheduling behavior.
 This chain of events reflects a clear privilege escalation attempt and demonstrates how adversaries may use built-in Windows utilities like PowerShell and Task Scheduler to gain elevated access without dropping external tools.